vibhabellutagi19/vibhabellutagi19.github.io/blog/2024-12-01-de-bootcamp-dimensional-modelling-scd/index.md

     - Inefficient but nimble
 - Incremnetally load the data after the previoud SCD is generated
     - Has the same `depends_on_past`. its efficient but cumbersome.

+I hope you enjoyed reading this blog on Slowly Changing Dimensions.
+If you have any questions or feedback, feel free to reach out to me on <SocialLinks />